cheerful/freckle-apidocs/README.md

 Freckle API docs
 ===========================

+*This is a backup in case I mess something up creating the nanoc deployment steps*

 This site is built with [Jekyll][].
 This specific implementation is based on the ZeptoJS documentation site.